jmduke/site/posts/post/breakneck.md

 And perhaps it is because I am examining his writing through the lens of a Book (big, serious, important) rather than that of a Blog Post (whimsical, esoteric, precious) that I am finding pores and flaws I would have otherwise glossed over, but it feels almost impossible not to notice the lengths to which he tries to skew reality into his argument.
 Two notable instances:

-1. Describing Joe Biden’s Senate career as being forever wedded to Delaware and Delaware’s interests as contrasted with the Chinese model of rotating officials throughout regions, and neglecting to even quietly aside the fact that the Senate mechanism for cross-pollination is in the form of subcommittees.)
+1. Describing Joe Biden’s Senate career as being forever wedded to Delaware and Delaware’s interests as contrasted with the Chinese model of rotating officials throughout regions, and neglecting to even quietly mention in an aside the fact that the Senate mechanism for cross-pollination is in the form of subcommittees.
-2. Breakneck’s third chapter — on _technology_ — and yet the details outside of what you might see in general knowledge blogs or New York Times articles is surprisingly shallow.
+2. Breakneck’s third chapter — on _technology_ — and yet the details outside of what you might see in general knowledge blogs or New York Times articles are surprisingly shallow.
 Dan outlines a three-point thesis for Chinese technology, tools, plans, and process power, and argues that process power has been the most important to Shenzhen's success, and then attempts to underscore that point not by talking about China, but about a Japanese onsen continuously repaired every 20 years.

 ---

 Breakneck is, ultimately, not a good book, a conclusion I come to from a place of love and disappointment.
 Its goal, in a Straussian sense, is to be an artifact by which Dan can run a circuit on the Ezra Klein Shows of the world, from its clippable thesis to its glossy anecdata.

 I agree with Dan that America should be more interested in China.
-I certainly want to learn more, not just about the big picture Wikipedia-tier stuff, but about the _minutia_, the coordination and deployment of capital, the cultural cachet of bureaucracy, and so on.
+I certainly want to learn more, not just about the big picture Wikipedia-tier stuff, but about the _minutiae_, the coordination and deployment of capital, the cultural cachet of bureaucracy, and so on.

 Dan's writing is incredibly qualitative and anecdotal rather than quantitative.
 I don't have any inherent problem with this; his writing is at his best when he's talking in the first person, a vibes-based cultural critique akin to mid-period Didion.

 But the vast majority of the stories he tells are, bluntly, things that I've already read on Twitter.
-I have already seen the tweets contrasting China's high-speed rail and SF opening a single mile of track; I have seen the tweets about the size an scale of Shenzhen’s megacampus.
+I have already seen the tweets contrasting China's high-speed rail and SF opening a single mile of track; I have seen the tweets about the size and scale of Shenzhen’s megacampus.
 Don’t tell me that these things exist: explain, in thorough and fascinating detail, how they came to be!

 It is tricky to shift from blogging into long-form writing; good books require weight.
 I hope Dan keeps writing; I hope he spends more time in the mode of travelogue than of airport nonfiction.